 So many lifetimes ago… This is a radio promo copy of my 1985 debut music single, Country Blues.
-I lost my copy decades ago; to find this one now, such an unexpected blast from the past, big blast, really big blast.
+I lost my copy decades ago; to find this one now, such an unexpected blast from the past, big blast.
 And yes, of course, I bought it.
-Should be here in a few days.

 I still can’t believe it.
 Moments of odd truth to remind: yes, that really did happen.

 A brief piece of history long forgotten, buried; seeing the old 45 record brought back memories in bits and pieces, some I’m eager to note, others will remain forever buried where they belong.

 I don’t think Country Blues was the original name of the song; wish I could remember.
 I know something major got changed in it during the recording sessions.
 The recording sessions were amazing even though I felt a lot more pressure than on the many songwriter demos I’d sung on the side years prior.
 In fact, it was songwriter Cottrell’s Slow Dance song that caught the industry’s attention and got me the notice.
 I really loved singing that song, Slow Dance.
 It was definitely on deck to be re-recorded as a later single release.

 Click the play button below to hear the songwriter demo of Slow Dance recorded in Dallas, Texas, 1985, R. Cottrell’s songwriter demo that was pitched to the Nashville producers.

 We had A-list Nashville musicians for the Nashville recording session, including CMA award-winning Hargus “Pig” Robbins on piano.
 (I need to check the spelling of his name.)